BarboraMiklosova/astrobarbora/research.md

 ![Relative jet power change as a function of cavity's elongation τ.
 Left panel shows a cavity expanding mildly supersonically, others show buoyant cavities.]({{ "/assets/img/thesis/relative_pjet_change.png" | relative_url }})

+Relative jet power change as a function of cavity's elongation τ.
+Left panel shows a cavity expanding mildly supersonically, others show buoyant cavities.
+{:.figcaption}

 For systems showing an increasing jet power trend trend, we reversed the process and calculated what would be the intrinsic jet power if we assumed that we measured the projected jet power at a given inclination angle.

 ![Increasing jet power trend alleviated for NGC 5044 and NGC 4472 when we take inclination into account.]({{ "/assets/img/thesis/inclined_jetpowers.png" | relative_url }})

+Increasing jet power trend alleviated for NGC 5044 and NGC 4472 when we take inclination into account.
+{:.figcaption}

 ### Key takeaways